usnistgov/nist-mud/README.md

 that our test network is working.
 Now we can exercise the MUD implementation.

-#### Test Device to Device Flows and Local network flows  ####
+#### Run the integration tests manually ####

 Install configuration files.
-On the Mininet VM:
+On the emulation VM:

+        export UNITTEST=0
-        cd $PROJECT_HOME/test
+        cd $PROJECT_HOME/test/unittest/mud
-        sh postit.sh
+        sudo -E python mud-test.py

 This script installs the following:

-- topology.json : Tells the controller what switches are of interest
+- ../conifg/topology.json : Tells the controller what switches are of interest
-- access-control-list.json : The access control lists (from mudmaker).
+- ../config/access-control-list.json : The access control lists (from mudmaker).
-- device-association.json  : Associates MAC address with the MUD URI.
+- ../config/device-association.json  : Associates MAC address with the MUD URI.
-- controllerclass-mapping.json : Associates ip addresses to controller classes.
+- ../config/controllerclass-mapping.json : Associates ip addresses to controller classes.

 On the Mininet VM dump flows (see above).
-You should see 6 tables created with the last one containing the Flows for the L2 switch.
+You should see 9 tables created with the last one containing the Flows for the L2 switch.
 The following will work because mud rules have not been installed at yet:

      h1 ping h2